zhiyanliu/nightswatch-ranger/README.md

 Run `ldd ql-ol-crosstool/sysroots/x86_64-oesdk-linux/usr/bin/arm-oe-linux-gnueabi/arm-oe-linux-gnueabi-gcc`, to find out if any shared object dependencies is missing.

 For example, libraray `/home/eve/Eve_Linux_Server/Qualcomm/MDM9x07/OpenLinux/LE.1.0.c3/Release/EC20CEFAG/R06A05/apps_proc/oe-core/build/tmp-glibc/deploy/sdk/ql-ol-sdk/ql-ol-crosstool/sysroots/x86_64-oesdk-linux/lib/ld-linux-x86-64.so.2` is not existing really in my development host, even directory `/home/eve` is missing.
 The solution is simple to create a link file at `/home/eve/Eve_Linux_Server/Qualcomm/MDM9x07/OpenLinux/LE.1.0.c3/Release/EC20CEFAG/R06A05/apps_proc/oe-core/build/tmp-glibc/deploy/sdk` and point to valid QuecOpen Linux SDK directory.

+Kindly reminder, don't forget to give enough read permission to allow current user to access the files and directories under `/home/eve`.

+### python2.7.real: No such file or directory

+Same reason as above one.
+Any `No such file or directory` issue but the file you executed is actually exising, can use ``ldd`` to check if any shared object dependencies of the linked/ELF file are missing.